Integer quantum Hall effect of two-component hardcore bosons in a topological triangular lattice: Model and Method

 In our exact diagonalization (ED) and density-matrix renormalization group (DMRG) simulations, we fix the total particle filling of the lowest Chern band at $\nu=\nu_{\uparrow}+\nu_{\downarrow}=2$ with $\nu_{\uparrow}=N_{\uparrow}/(N_xN_y),\nu_{\downarrow}=N_{\downarrow}/(N_xN_y)$, where $N_{\sigma}$ is the global particle number of pseudospin $\sigma$ with $U(1)$-symmetry.
 Thus the occupation filling per lattice site is commensurate $\langle n_{\rr}\rangle=\langle \sum_{\sigma}n_{\rr,\sigma}\rangle=(N_{\uparrow}+N_{\downarrow})/N_s=2/3$ in triangular lattice.

 In the ED study of small finite periodic lattice systems, the energy states are labeled by the total momentum $K=(K_x,K_y)$ in units of $(2\pi/N_x,2\pi/N_y)$ in the Brillouin zone.
-For larger systems, we exploit infinite DMRG on the cylindrical geometry, with the maximal bond dimension up to $M=14000$ to obtain accurate results.
-In the DMRG, the geometry of cylinders is open boundary condition in the $x$ direction and periodic boundary condition in the $y$ direction.
+While the ED calculations on torus geometry are limited to the system with 18 sites, we exploit infinite DMRG on the cylindrical geometry for larger systems, and keep the maximal bond dimension up to $M=14000$ to obtain accurate results, starting with a random initial state.
+In the DMRG, we choose the geometry of cylinders with open boundary conditions along the $x$ direction, and periodic boundary conditions along the $y$ direction.